DO'S AND DON'TS

 1. Chlorine & Pool Chemicals

-Public and private pools use chlorine and other sanitizers like bromine to keep water clean.
-However, these chemicals are tough on swimwear: Chlorine breaks down fabric dyes over time, causing fading and discoloration.
-It weakens elastane (spandex), leading to a dull, worn-out appearance.
-High chlorine levels can leave a yellowish or greenish tint, especially noticeable on white or light-colored swimsuits.
+Public and private pools use chlorine and other sanitizers to keep water clean.
+These chemicals break down fabric dyes, weaken elastane, and can leave a yellow or green tint, especially on lighter colours.

 2. Sunscreen & Body Oils